KindleModding/kindlemodding.github.io/content/jailbreaking/jailbreak-faq.md

 ### My device hasn't rebooted after the jailbreaking pop-up!

-If you're using Winterbreak, unless the Kindle displays the message "You are now ready to install the hotfix" in small text, you can safely continue with the post-jailbreak instructions .
-If it doesn't, something went wrong during the jailbreak process, and you'll have to try again.
+If you're using WinterBreak, unless the Kindle displays the message "You are now ready to install the hotfix" in small text, you can safely continue with the post-jailbreak instructions.
+If it doesn't, something went wrong during the jailbreak process and you'll have to try again.

 > [!INFO]
 > Remember to delete any automatic update file that might have appeared.